 Precipitation and Relative Humidity

-Rarotonga tends to be the wettest region of the Cool Islands as many rain clouds hover over the centre of the area for much of the year.
-The coast however, is typically filled with sunshine but rain does fall in brisk heavy downpours.
+Rarotonga tends to be the wettest region of the Cook Islands as many rain clouds hover over the centre of the area for much of the year.
+The coast, however, is typically filled with sunshine but rain does fall in brisk heavy downpours.
 All other islands throughout the country are commonly rather dry and will typically feature harsh water shortages.

 Tropical gazebo on the beach in the Cook Islands.

-Portrait of a Polynesian Pacific Island Tahitian female dancer in colorful costume, Cook Islands.
+Portrait of a Polynesian Pacific Island Tahitian female dancer in colourful costume, Cook Islands.